 - What should I avoid while using clobetasol topical?

 - What other drugs will affect clobetasol topical?

 - Where can I get more information?

-Clobetasol topical is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Clobetasol topical (for the skin) is used to treat inflammation and itching caused by plaque psoriasis or skin conditions that respond to steroid medication.

 Clobetasol topical may also be used for purposes not listed in this medication guide.